 We know that living at a healthy weight is good for our bodies.
 And, frankly, losing a few pounds can be a boost to our self-image.

-But if you’re looking for a quick fix to lose 10 pounds in a week, you’re probably barking up the wrong tree.
+But if you’re looking for a quick-fix diet to lose 10 pounds in a week, you’re probably barking up the wrong tree.

 “Sure, it’s going to be possible to lose significant weight quickly, but when you understand what that does to your body, you’ll see that it’s probably not a good idea,” says endocrinologist and obesity specialist Marcio Griebeler, MD.
 “It’s not going to give you the results you’re actually looking for.”